ilarsf/aarc_lts/for-learners/getting-started/preparation.md

                 <li><strong>Hat or Visor:</strong> For sun protection and to keep hair out of your eyes.</li>
                 <li><strong>Towel:</strong> For drying off after the session or if you get wet.</li>
                 <li><strong>Change of Clothes (optional):</strong> You might want dry clothes for after the session.</li>
-                <li><strong>Small Waterproof Bag (optional):</strong> To protect small personal items like keys or a phone if you choose to bring them on the water (at your own risk).
-Coaches are not responsible for personal belongings.</li>
             </ul>
         </div>
     </div>